Stove, the restaurant

 Portsmouth, VA 23707

 I'm sydney meers, to the left are shots of stove inside and out.
 My cooking style has been tagged as neo-southern but i feel it's more Mid-Atlantic.
-Being from Mississippi you'll see a touch of my home state of Mississippi, ingredients from up hear in Virginia and a bit of what I've learned along the way which has contributed to my cooking style and philosophy. my grandmother really taught me cooking and then after cooking in mississippi, alabama and later here in virginia I added some education from Johnson and Wales university culinary arts program in mid career and having had the good luck of studing under some real good Chefs along the way like Hans Shadler, Marcel Desaunier, Marcel Walters and even my ole frin Monroe Duncan, the ultimate showman plus a few others along the way and voila, here I am years later.
+Being from Mississippi you'll see a touch of my home state of Mississippi, ingredients from up hear in Virginia and a bit of what I've learned along the way which has contributed to my cooking style and philosophy. my grandmother really taught me cooking and then after cooking in Mississippi, Alabama and later here in Virginia I added some education from Johnson and Wales university culinary arts program in mid career and having had the good luck of studding under some real good Chefs along the way like Hans Shadler, Marcel Desaunier, Marcel Walters and even my ole frin Monroe Duncan, the ultimate showman plus a few others along the way and voila, here I am years later.